clouditor/cloud-property-graph/README.md

 Furthermore, we plan to integrate a Go-based version of the CloudPG into our main Cloud assessment tool, [Clouditor](https://github.com/clouditor/clouditor).
 Note that this project primarily serves as a research prototype, so please do not expect API stability.

-## Build
+## Setup and Build

+### Python Setup
+Please follow the instruction at https://github.com/ninia/jep/wiki/Getting-Started#installing-jep to install jep.
+Also, make sure you are using Python 3.10.

+### Build
-Note that we recommend using Java 11.
+Note that we recommend using Java 17.
 First, the graph classes need to be built from the Ontology definitions by calling `./build-ontology.sh`.
 We aim to automate this process using a Gradle plugin in the future.
 Then, build using `./gradlew installDist`.

 ## Usage